 N.B.
 Itinerary is tentative and subject to change.

 Your deposit of $1,000 USD is due by June 1, 2019.
 This holds your spot.
 Small group pilgrimages fill quickly – register early!

 Final payment is due June 1, 2019.

 $3,299 USD per person, land-only (double occupancy).
 Please note: airfare is additional cost.

 We recommend you purchase international travel insurance that includes medical – this is done at time of deposit/registration.

 Is this tour for you?

-Please note: you must be able to carry your own luggage.
+You must be medically and physically fit.
+You must be able to carry your own luggage on wheels.
 You must be in good physical shape.
 You must be flexible.
-Mass will be celebrated daily in Latin.
+Daily Mass will be celebrated in Latin.

 Terms and Conditions

 Please take a look at our link and read the information carefully.
 When you apply for the tour, you agree to the terms and conditions.